davidhartsough/writings/src/markdown/importance-avoidance-effect.md

 description: "The Importance-Avoidance Effect is a cognitive bias that causes people to procrastinate and avoid prioritizing something perceived as extremely important."
 ---

-My current working theory is that one of the worst things someone with a big project can do is to make their projects feel extremely important.
+My current working theory is that one of the worst things someone with a big project can do is to make that project feel extremely important.
 (This is doubly worse for someone with ADHD.)
 The more important the project, the more daunting it becomes, and the less it gets worked on.

 When a project becomes ultra important, it tends to get in its own way.